gengstrand/clojure-news-feed/README.md

 ### perf5

 A CLI tool that queries either elastic search or solr performance statistics and writes out per time period metrics to the console.

+### client/react

+A single page web application for the news feed service written in Typescript on React.

 ### mobile/feed